 I stumbled upon it somewhat accidentally and love how it looks.
 It’s completely unique and looks totally different than so many of the typical DIY gift wrapping ideas that abound on Pinterest and Instagram.

-At the very least, bubble wrap makes a great gift for kids.
-Even as an adult I still kind of like popping those little bubbles.
+Bubble wrap makes a great gift wrap for kids, especially since they’ll probably enjoy the wrap as much as the gift itself.
+Even as an adult I still enjoy popping those little bubbles.
 If you ship things yourself, hang on to the bubble wrap and reuse it to protect your precious cargo.

 If you want some extra protection to cover the gift, add a layer of newspaper (the comics work well) or even the front of a holiday card under the bubble wrap to make it look more festive before wrapping your gift.
 I have been surprised how little you can see through it when it’s wrapped around packages.
 It would be novel and fun even if it’s not the most sophisticated of wrapping options.